The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 In the kitchen

 We’re all guilty of going on big supermarket shops and filling the cupboard or freezer up on staple foods.
 Tinned foods, breads, frozen vegetables are all great to stock up on when they’re on offer but not if you don’t use them.
 So look through all the cupboards, give them a tidy and plan how far these foods can stretch.

 Though you’ll need fresh produce like milk, bread, fruit and veg, look to buy these when they’re on offer.
 Buy seasonal products as well – this brings the cost down.
 Plan meals that use up everything you have, including herbs and spices to add flavour, and don’t throw foods away.
 Don’t be afraid to experiment with dishes – you don’t have to follow a recipe exactly if some ingredients are missing, adapt it to suit you.

 There are many useful sites online like Cooking on a Bootstrap with cheap meal recipes, or why not challenge yourself via Thrifty Lesley to make her meals for £1 – remember, the chefs on Ready Steady Cook have been making delicious meals out of a mix of ingredients for years, so just think outside the cupboard!

-If you find it tough managing your budget, a thinkmoney Personal Account might be able to help you stay in control month on month.
+If you find it tough managing your budget, a thinkmoney Managed Current Account might be able to help you stay in control month on month.
 We’ll look at what you’re earning and outgoings to help you budget better and stay in the black.

-The thinkmoney Personal Account has a monthly management fee of £17.50 or £24.50 for a joint account.
+The thinkmoney Managed Current Account has a monthly management fee of £17.50 or £24.50 for a joint account.